 Type 2 diabetes is linked to family history.
 Age and weight gain are factors that can disrupt insulin production or how your body uses it.
-Diabetes symptoms include peeing frequently (including several times per night), and feeling more thirsty or tired than usual, but some people don’t have symptoms.
+Diabetes symptoms include peeing frequently (including several times per night), and feeling more thirsty or tired than usual, but then again, some people don’t have symptoms.

 What are the potential complications of diabetes?

 Having uncontrolled diabetes can damage small blood vessels.
-The effect of this can be ‘silent’ or asymptomatic until it’s already established, affecting the eyes, kidneys and nerves.
-Diabetes also increases the risk of heart attack, stroke and infection.
+The effect of this can be ‘silent’ or asymptomatic until it’s already established, affecting the eyes, kidneys, and nerves.
+Diabetes also increases the risk of heart attack, stroke, and infection.
 The good news is that reducing sugar levels and losing weight can slow down or even stop the development of some of these complications.

 Could diabetes impact my mental health?